-We have adopted written corporate governance guidelines that set forth standards for director qualifications and responsibilities, Board committees, Board leadership structure, director compensation, director orientation and continuing education, Chief Executive Officer evaluation and management succession, Board self-evaluations, Board oversight of the Company's strategic planning, and director and officer stock ownership, among other things.
-The nominating and corporate governance committee reviews our corporate governance guidelines periodically and may from time to time propose or adopt additions or amendments it determines are required or appropriate.
-Our corporate governance guidelines are accessible on our website at http://investors.cleanenergyfuels.com/corporate-governance.
+We have adopted written corporate governance guidelines that set forth standards for director qualifications and responsibilities, Board committees, Board leadership structure, director compensation, director orientation and continuing education, management succession, Board self-evaluations, Board oversight of our Company's strategic planning, and director and officer stock ownership, among other things.
+Our nominating and corporate governance committee reviews our corporate governance guidelines periodically and may from time to time propose or adopt additions or amendments it determines are required or appropriate.
+Our corporate governance guidelines are accessible on our website at http://investors.cleanenergyfuels.com/corporate-governance/governance-documents.